-DE l efforts/responsibilities for the O ffice of Minority and Women's Bu usiness Enterprises (OMWBE) 1.
-Community Voice Increase participation for small 2.
+1. Community Voice 2.
 Access to Information (Language) 3.
 Workforce Diversity 4.
 Cultural Humility 5.
-Equity Impact Assessments businesses owned by minorities, women, veterans, and None noted for this category.
-None noted for this category.
-None noted for this category.
-Conducted a disparity study to identify: disadvantaged persons Engagement with and assistance to small businesses gaps in actual contracting dollars versus possible contracting dollars for minority-, women-, and veteran-owned businesses; and tools for state agencies to ensure fair and non- discriminatory practices 6.
-Equity in Grant & Contracting 7.
-Accountability for State 8.
-Exchange of Info & Best 9.
+Equity Impact Assessments • Increase participation for small businesses owned by minorities, Conducted a disparity study to identify: women, veterans, and disadvantaged persons gaps in actual contracting dollars versus possible • Engagement with and assistance to small businesses contracting dollars for minority-, women-, and veteran-owned businesses; and tools for state agencies to ensure fair and non- discriminatory practices (Equity in Grant & Contracting 7.
+Accountability for State Support 8.
+Exchange of Info & Best Practices 9.
 Disaggregated Data 10.
-Performance Metrics & Promote equity in contracting and procurement Support Agencies and educational institutions can submit an annual Practices Provide best practices organize Diversity None noted for this category.
-Progress (In progress) Improve the measurement framework that Provide certification and education for target populations plan outlining efforts to increase around Supplier DiversityThe Governor's Business assesses how state government Maintain directory of certified firms supplier diversity Diversity Subcabinet is is doing when it comes to RCW 39.19.030: Annually report state agency and educational state developing a Community of Practice minority-, women-, veteran- owned business in contracts and purchasing institution dollars spent on public works and procurement with OMWBE-certified businesses (In process) Develop diversity contracting tools and working documents, which agencies can use to ensure fair and non- discriminatory practices
+Performance Metrics & Progress • Promote equity in contracting and procurement Agencies and educational institutions can submit an annual Provide best practices around Supplier Diversity (In progress) Improve the measurement framework that • Provide certification and education for target populations plan outlining efforts to increase supplier diversity Diversity Subcabinet is assesses how state government is doing when it comes to minority-, women-, veteran- • Maintain directory of certified firms developing a Community of Practice owned business in contracts and • RCW 39.19.030: Annually report state agency and educational state institution dollars spent on public works and procurement with OMWBE-certified businesses • (In process) Develop diversity contracting tools and working documents, which agencies can use to ensure fair and non- discriminatory practices purchasing